 Dr. Hansen obtained her Ph.D. in Clinical-Developmental Psychology from York University in 1994, becoming registered with the College of Psychologists in 1995.
 She has had experience working with a variety of populations of children with special needs both at Holland Bloorview and in a previous position at the E.C.
 Drury School for the Deaf.
-Much of her work has focused on the diagnosis of cognitive difficulties in children, including developmental assessment of preschoolers as well as autistic spectrum disorders, attention deficit-hyperactivity disorder, intellectual disabilities and learning disabilities in school-aged children and adolescents.
-She has undergone extensive training in administering the Autism Diagnostic Observation Schedule (ADOS) and has achieved reliability in administering all of the modules.
+Much of her work has focused on the diagnosis of cognitive difficulties in children, including developmental assessment of preschoolers as well as Autism Spectrum Disorder, attention deficit-hyperactivity disorder, intellectual disabilities and learning disabilities in school-aged children and adolescents. undergone extensive training in administering the Autism Diagnostic Observation Schedule (ADOS) and has achieved reliability in administering all of the modules.
 At Holland Bloorview Dr. Hansen currently provides services to the Child Development Team, both within the Neuromotor stream (e.g., clients with CP and other physical disabilities) as well as the Communication Behaviour and Learning Team.
 In addition to her assessment services, Dr. Hansen previously provided group intervention including the current Facing Your Fears CBT program for children with Autism and anxiety, as well as in a previous CBT group for children with anxiety without ASD.
-She now provides consultation to these programs when needed.

 Dr. Hansen has been actively involved in supervision, training and mentoring for many years.
-She was the Internship Coordinator for the Psychology Predoctoral Internship program from 2005 to 2015 and resumed this role again as of 2016.
+She was the Internship Coordinator for the Psychology Predoctoral Internship program from 2005 to 2015 and resumed this role again for the 2016-2018 term.